jquery/learn.jquery.com/page/using-jquery-core/utility-methods.md

 Removes leading and trailing whitespace.

 ```
-// returns "lots of extra whitespace"
+// Returns "lots of extra whitespace"
-$.trim("    lots of extra whitespace    ");
+$.trim( "    lots of extra whitespace    " );
 ```

 ### `$.each`